 Depending on the country, camping in national parks is generally allowed.
 There are usually rules on where you can camp.
 Some areas are off-limits, such as a section where they are rehabilitating a habitat.
 Other parks have rules stating that you can only camp at designated campgrounds, some of which are free or very cheap.

 At the same time, many national parks throughout the world have no or limited rules regarding camping.
-You can wild camp wherever the hell you want!
+In countries like Oman you can wild camp wherever the hell you want!
 Do your homework and figure out what is allowed and what is not before you strike out.

 Cities and their outskirts should be avoided.
 Urban camping can be dangerous and in all likely hood is illegal.
 Ever been to Lima or New Dehli or Kathmandu?
 No way in hell you want to camp out there.